-We were tasked to create a brand identity to make them obviously different from their competitors.
+We were tasked to create a brand identity to update and differentiate them from their competitors.

 Approachability, warmth, calmness and clarity were also part of Find Peace of Mind’s brand values.

-The idea of financial planning – normally something confusing and scary that people put off and worry about – being key to actually enjoying life became central to our brand development.
+The idea of financial planning is normally something confusing that people stress about.
+Changing that perception – where money is key to enjoying life – became central to our brand development.

-Their previous strapline “Independent Financial Planning” wasn’t really a differentiator, so we created a new one based on the promise that sets them apart: “Personal Finance For The Life You Desire“.
+Their previous strapline “Independent Financial Planning” wasn’t setting them apart, so we created a new one based on the real promise: “Personal Finance For The Life You Desire“.

-Emily’s book centred around her idea of the ‘Mindful Money Tree’, where she identifies the tree parts – roots, trunk and branches – as linked to your past, your self and your ‘values’ – and how these affect your way of dealing with money.
+Emily’s book centred around her ‘Mindful Money Tree’, where the roots, trunk and branches are linked to your past, your identity and your ‘VALUES’.
+These affect your way of dealing with money.

-It was such a strong concept, we started by designing the Mindful Money Tree first.
-The tree became a stylised person, with the six ‘branches of being’ juggling the ‘fruit of fulfilment’ – a life lived in line with the person’s ‘VALUES’ and supported by money, absorbed through the tree’s roots.
+It was such a strong concept, we designed the Tree first.
+It became a person, with the six ‘branches of being’ juggling the ‘fruit of fulfilment’ – a life lived in line with the person’s ‘VALUES’ and supported by money.

-Logo: The new Find Peace of Mind logo incorporated a simplified version of this tree within the ‘O’ to echo their big idea and add a quirky detail to am otherwise clean, simple and airy logo.
+Logo: The new Find Peace of Mind logo incorporated a simpler version of the tree to echo their big idea and add a quirky detail to an otherwise clean, simple and airy logo.

-The simplified tree (left) also works as their social media icon.
+The simplified tree (left) is also their social media icon

 Palette: The slightly ’50s-retro’ colour palette was a gentle and relaxing one, chosen to appeal to the slightly older retirement planner and families alike.
-It reflects a lightness and calm, bringing nature, growth and the human element to the idea of financial planning.
+It reflects a lightness and calm, bringing nature, growth and the human element to the brand.
 The greens reflect the feeling of freedom that financial planning can bring.
 The orange adds a ‘pop’ of colour to the scheme and warms it up.

 “When I first spoke to InnerVisions ID we had a clear idea about the purpose of the company and what we stood for, but no idea how to articulate this clearly in a ‘brand’.